AstroPoseidon/Python_Programming_Internship/README.md

 ### Features

 - Add new expenses with amount, description, category, and date.
-- View a summary of expenses for the current month.
+- View a summary of expenses for all recorded months.
 - View expenditures categorized by expense type.
 - Stores data in a CSV file for persistence.
 - Handles missing data and file not found errors gracefully.